Federal Rules of Evidence – Rule 411

 (through March 1, 2020)

-You cannot use whether someone has liability insurance to prove or disprove wrongful conduct, but proving other stuff, like ownership, control, or bias may be okay.
+You cannot use whether someone has liability insurance to prove wrongful conduct, but proving other stuff, like ownership, control, motive, or bias is okay.

 Evidence that a person was or was not insured against liability is not admissible to prove whether the person acted negligently or otherwise wrongfully.
 But the court may admit this evidence for another purpose, such as proving a witness’s bias or prejudice or proving agency, ownership, or control.